Broadstone play improvements 2017-18

 Broadstone Recreation Ground

-Access could be improved considerably by the relocation of the current gate and improvement/extension of the footpath.
+The main concern here was access and free flowing space.
+It was felt that access could be improved considerably by the relocation of the gate and extension of the footpath.

-It would be desirable to remove and re-landscape some areas of the play area that harbour detritus and detract from a natural feel.
-Some retaining brickwork has been constructed on top of timber sleepers that are now showing signs of decay and we are hoping to remove/replace/re-design these areas.
+It was also necessary to re-landscape some areas of the play area that harbour detritus and detract from a natural feel.
+Some retaining brickwork had been constructed on top of timber sleepers that were showing signs of decay and we are re-designing these areas.

 - At poole.gov.uk – about Broadstone Rec play area